-- United Kingdom - if you’re entering the European region from another part of the world, the UK is usually the best option for English speaking sellers.
-This is because VAT registrations and returns are based in the local language, and you can file VAT returns every 3 months in the UK (compared to some countries where you need to file monthly).
+- United Kingdom: if you’re entering the European region from another part of the world, the UK is usually the best option for English-speaking sellers.
+This is because VAT registrations and returns are based in the local language, and you can file VAT returns every three months in the UK.

 What information do I need to provide to register for VAT?

 To register for VAT in the UK, you’ll need to have access to these documents and information:

 - Your national insurance number or ’tax identifier’—your unique taxpayer reference.

 - Incorporation details from your certificate of incorporation.

 - Details of all associated businesses within the last two years.

 - Business bank account details.